 Welcome!
 We hope this page will be a helpful resource for those of you teaching at Palmer Manhattan.
 Following are the basics about ordering texts, reserves, accessing your MyLIU account, getting into the building and office, the classrooms, etc. Please let me know if you have other questions.
 Thanks and thank you for your efforts!

 Your name will be on a faculty list at the privileges desk to the far LEFT when you enter Bobst.
 They’ll give you a sticker for your LIU I.D., or, if you don’t have one of those, they’ll give you a pass good for the semester.
 If you don’t have an LIU ID and would like one, just let me know when you could stop in to have your picture taken OR send me a headshot and I’ll have one made up for you.
 Please no sunglasses or hats!

 Classrooms have computers, overhead projectors, and can play DVD’s and VCR tapes.
 You do not need a password to use the computers.

 PLEASE NOTE: If for any reason you are not going to meet your class you should contact me ASAP.
-The people in Avery Fisher like to know when a classroom becomes available.
+We need to inform our NYU partners when a classroom becomes available.

 For NYU reserves, please confirm availability through Bobcat and then request that it be put on reserve through this link: http://library.nyu.edu/services/reserves_faculty.html.

 We would be happy to do your copying for you in advance of your class meeting.
 Just email the original to me and we’ll take it from there.
 Any last minute copying can be done right here in the office.
 Unless otherwise instructed, we will copy back-to-back and in black and white.

 It is very important that you activate your MyLIU account before we get too far along into the semester so that we are aware if there are any problems well before it’s time for you to file your grades.